Jurors in R. Kelly trial dismissed for the day after one is replaced; defense argument to resume Tuesday

 “All these years later the hidden side of Robert Kelly has come to light,” she said.
 “The truth has come out.”

-Brindley, meanwhile, began his closing argument by saying McDavid was following the guidance of an experience legal team, including criminal defense attorney Edward Genson and longtime entertainment lawyer Gerald Margolis, who would never had staked their careers and reputations to protect child pornography.
+Brindley, meanwhile, began his closing argument by saying McDavid was following the guidance of an experienced legal team, including criminal defense attorney Edward Genson and longtime entertainment lawyer Gerald Margolis, who would never have staked their careers and reputations to promulgate child pornography.

-Brindley said that the government’s own witnesses contradicted the allegations that McDavid was knowingly participating in a conspiracy, including whether McDavid was even present for a meeting in an Oak Park hotel room where Kelly allegedly fessed up to Jane’s parents about the relationship with their daughter.
+Brindley said that the government’s own witnesses contradicted the allegations that McDavid was knowingly participating in a conspiracy, including whether McDavid was even present for a meeting in an Oak Park hotel room where Kelly allegedly confessed to Jane’s parents about the relationship with their daughter.

 “They want Derrel to be in that room.
 But I’m sorry to say the evidence says he was not,” Brindley said.